asreview/asreview-makita/joss/paper.md

 A simulation study involves mimicking the screening process for a systematic review of a human in interaction with an Active learning model.
-The simulation reenacts the screening process as if a researcher were using a machine learning model for prioritizing the order of papers being screened.
+The simulation reenacts the screening process as if a researcher were using a machine learning model to prioritize the order of papers being screened.
 The performance of one or multiple model(s) can then be measured by performance metrics, such as the Work Saved over Sampling, recall at a given point in the screening process, or the average time to discover a relevant record.
-However, setting up a simulation study can be a time-consuming and error-prone process, especially since reproduciblity is of key importance.
+However, setting up a simulation study can be a time-consuming and error-prone process, especially since reproducibility is of key importance.

 This paper presents **ASReview’s Makita** (**MAK**e **IT** **A**utomatic) [@makita_zenodo].
 ASReview Makita streamlines the simulation study design process for systematic reviews using ASReview [@asreview_nature], providing a generative framework to simplify creating and running large-scale simulations.
 Using Makita templates, different study workflows can be generated to fit the study needs.
-If a study requires a unique template, a custom templated can be used.
+If a study requires a unique template, a custom template can be used.
 Its implementation through the command-line interface aims to make reproducible and repeatable research easy and efficient, to assist both novice and expert researchers.